al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ### The Process

-0. What are you trying to do ?
-What is the goal
-Once that is clear, then:
+What are you trying to do ?
+What is the goal, once that is clear, then:

-1. Baseline - where you are now?
+Baseline - where you are now?

 - what KPI’s are important to look at given the goal?
 Learn the domain, ask the big scope questions: what is the purpose of this?
 Why this exists?
 What do i need to look at to know the end goal is improving?
 - Do I have this data ?
 Need to add more instrumentation ?
 - Setup reports / dashboards

-2. Formulate hypothesis on what to change to get to the goal
+Formulate hypothesis on what to change to get to the goal

 - play with the data, to came up with theories and hypothesis to test, try correlations, plot, visualize, from different angles, maybe use also external data if possible

-3. Test (A/B test)
+Test (A/B test)

 - do a change and see its impact on the KPI’s.
 - output a story, communicate, put in slides if needed, the results

-4. Iterate:
+Iterate

-- Go back to 1.
+- Go back to Baseline and start again.
 We using the right KPI’s ? (often the 1st ones are not great)
 - more hypothesis, more tests (once in a while might find something worthwhile … )